dbmacewan/recoil_gui_touchscreen/README.md

 - Add randomization feature in recoil class and implement a slider for adjustment
 - Add non volatile storage (SD card) to save settings and load on startup
 - Add favorites buttons for equipment loadouts
+- Adjust some recoil tables
+- Add better support for semi automatic equipment in recoil class